philippmarcus/philippmarcus.github.io/_posts/2021-01-01-vpn-policy-router.md

 The IPv4 protocol stack in the Linux kernel is implemented as a directed acyclic graph (DAG) which is traversed by IP packets.
 Netfilter is a mechanism in the Linux kernel that allows other kernel modules to register their own functions as callbacks/hooks on nodes of that DAG.
 These callbacks are then executed as soon as an IP packet passes the registered node in this graph.
 The callback function has, among other things, the ability to return a tampered version of the packet to Netfilter or to instruct Netfilter to accept or delete the packet.

 We will use the ability to manipulate IP packets to set the marker that determines whether the IP packet should reach a domestic or a foreign destination.
-This marker is a logical marker within the Linux protocol stack, i.e. it will no longer be visible on the outgoing IP packet.
+This marker is a logical marker within the Linux protocol stack, i.e. it will no longer be visible on the outgoing IP packet [^11].

-![The simplified IPv4 traversal diagram with Netfilter hooks in blue boxes [1].](/assets/img/vpn-policy-router/figure-hooks.png)
+![The simplified IPv4 traversal diagram with Netfilter hooks in blue boxes [^11].](/assets/img/vpn-policy-router/figure-hooks.png)

 [^1]: [https://www.netfilter.org/documentation/HOWTO/netfilter-hacking-HOWTO-3.html](https://www.netfilter.org/documentation/HOWTO/netfilter-hacking-HOWTO-3.html)

-IPTables is a program for IPv4 and IPv6 packet filtering and NAT that runs in the userspace and will help us to set these markers.
-It registers itself as callback function for Netfilter hooks by utilizing its associated kernel modules.
+IPTables is a program for IPv4 and IPv6 packet filtering and NAT that runs in the kernel and will help us to set these markers.
+It is indirectly registered as callback function for Netfilter hooks by its associated kernel modules.
 When invoked by the hook, it applies its internally stored rules on transferred IP packets.
+Those rules can be manipulated by the userspace CLI tool `iptables`.
 The ultimate goal of these rules is, as described above, to instruct Netfilter whether the packet should be accepted, deleted, or to return a modified version of the packet to Netfilter for the further course in the DAG.

 Depending on which hook is triggered by Netfilter, IPTables sequentially processes a list of chains.
 Chains contain the actual rules.
 Within IPTables, chains are grouped logically in tables, whereby roughly speaking tables correspond to dedicated certain task areas, for example, NAT or packet filtering.
 This has the advantage that there is always exactly one suitable table for every type of rule.
 The `man iptables` describes a total of 5 tables: